scp756-221/course-site/docs/a0/page.md

 [aws.amazon.com](https://aws.amazon.com/) and click `Create an AWS Account`.
 You will need a credit card number to complete the process.
 Note that AWS accepts prepaid credit cards, if you do not have a Canadian credit card.
+Prepaid credit cards are also a great way to ensure an absolute maximum to your AWS charges for the semester.

 See
 [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)